incoquinita/incoquinita/README.md

 **Cybersecurity Analyst | Cloud Security | Compliance Assessment**

-Certified professional with extensive experience in security monitoring, vulnerability assessment, and infrastructure protection across **AWS**, **Azure**, and **OCI** environments.
+Certified professional with extensive experience in security monitoring, vulnerability assessment, and infrastructure protection across **AWS**, **Azure**, **GCP** and **OCI** environments.
 I work at the intersection of offensive and defensive security, cloud audit automation, and operational risk reduction.

 Currently at **Dedalus**, I lead security and compliance assessments in multicloud environments, develop security policies, and promote InfoSec culture within organizations.